-Concerning decisions such as life support and organ donation, the little pink dot dotting the back of one’s license doesn’t suffice; beyond the inherent adhesive shortcomings of stickers, one simply needs more to adequately direct care and treatment if incapacitated and upon one’s death.
+Concerning decisions such as life support and organ donation, the little pink dot dotting the back of one’s license doesn’t suffice: you need more to adequately direct care and treatment if incapacitated and upon one’s death.

 The Advance Health Care Directive:

 Bolstered by a HIPAA (Health Insurance Portability and Accountability Act) authorization form to facilitate access to records, the Advance Health Care Directive appoints your preferred Health Care Agent to make essential decisions (like taking extreme measures to prolong life… or not).